Killerton

 One for younger children, with a slide, behind the Stables courtyard.
 Another with swings, in a leafy hideaway by the car park.

 Stables Coffee Shop (dog friendly) serves drinks, cakes, light lunches and snacks.
-The Killerton Kitchen Cafe opens with the house daily 11am to 4pm, offering a slightly wider menu overlooking the formal gardens.
+The Killerton Kitchen Cafe opens with the house daily 11am to 4pm, offering a slightly wider menu overlooking the formal gardens (assistance dogs only).

 Shop in the original stables selling gifts, homeware and plants.
 Second-hand Bookshop.